sanketmuchhala/Project-Green-Lantern/README.md

-# Lantern — Minimalist chat UI for cloud & local LLMs with built-in Prompt Analytics
+# Lantern — Master Your AI Conversations with Intelligent Prompt Analytics

-Build better prompts, faster responses, and clearer insights.
-Lantern pairs a distraction-free dark UI with first-class support for **BYOK cloud models** and **local Ollama models**—plus an on-device **Prompt Analytics** dashboard that helps you see how prompt choices affect **latency, cost, and helpfulness**.
+**Happy Prompting!** Build better prompts, understand what works, and optimize your AI interactions with real-time insights.
+Lantern combines a distraction-free chat interface with powerful analytics to help you learn how your prompts behave, identify what's going wrong, and improve your results.

 <p align="center">
   <img src="https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white" alt="TypeScript">